JClass-Security/mkdocs-jclass/content/cmmc/level-two/identity.md

 #### Description

-Prevent reuse of identifiers for a defined period.
+**Prevent reuse of identifiers for a defined period.**

+Preventing reuse of identifiers suggests forestalling the task of recently utilized individual, gathering, job, or gadget identifiers to various people, gatherings, jobs, or gadgets.
+Identifiers extraordinarily partner a client ID to an individual, gathering, job, or gadget.

 ## 5.4 IA.L2-3.5.6